crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Your character's primary attributes are Strength, Intelligence and Dexterity:

 Strength
   Abbreviated to "Str".
-Increases your damage with melee weapons (except for long and short blades).
-Reduces penalties from wearing heavy armour.
+Increases your damage with melee and ranged weapons.
+  Affects your ability to use heavy armours and shields effectively.

 Intelligence
   Abbreviated to "Int".
-Affects your odds of successfully casting spells and how powerful those spells are.
+Affects how well you can cast spells as well as how much nutrition spellcasting takes.

 Dexterity
   Abbreviated to "Dex".
-Increases your accuracy with melee and ranged weapons, and your damage with ranged weapons and long and short blades.
-Significantly affects your ability to dodge attacks aimed at you, your effectiveness with shields, your stealth, and your effectiveness when stabbing unaware enemies.
+Increases your accuracy with melee and ranged weapons.
+  Significantly affects your ability to dodge attacks aimed at you, your general effectiveness with shields, your stealth, and your effectiveness when stabbing unaware enemies.

-These primary attributes grow permanently from gaining levels, and may increase or decrease temporarily from mutations or while using certain artefacts or abilities.
-Upon gaining levels 3, 9, 15, etc., you may choose an attribute to raise by two points.
-Most species gain additional attributes at some levels, with the frequency and the attribute to be increased determined by species.
+Attributes grow permanently from gaining levels, and may increase or decrease temporarily from mutations or while using certain artefacts or abilities.

 If any attribute drops to zero for some reason, you will experience very unpleasant side-effects, being slowed and suffering some stat-specific negative effects.
 These effects will persist for a short while even after the attribute is restored.

+Upon gaining levels 3, 6, 9, etc., you may choose an attribute to raise.
+Most species gain additional attributes at some levels, with the frequency and the attribute to be increased determined by species.

 Finally some additional information about your character and your progress through the dungeon is displayed.

 Experience Level
   Abbreviated to "XL".
 Starting characters have experience level 1; the highest